chrisocast/grunt-faker/README.md

 # grunt-faker

 Grunt task for specifying the shape of a JSON object with a basic tag syntax, then generating that object with the [Faker](https://github.com/Marak/Faker.js) library.
+Each time the task is run, the data will look slightly different, encouraging testing with real-world data scenarios.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`